Community Diabetes Service: CLCH

 Inclusions

-• Patient with Type 2 Diabetes with acute or persistent hyperglycaemia (on three or more glycaemic agents at maximum tolerated dose)
+• patient with Type 2 Diabetes with acute or persistent hyperglycaemia (on 3 or more glycaemic agents at maximum tolerated dose)

-• Dietetic individual assessment: for poorly controlled Type 2 diabetes/education RE: carb awareness or carb counting; and those unsuitable for group patient education programme i.e. language barriers, learning disabilities.
+• awareness; and those unsuitable for group patient education programme i.e. language barriers, learning disabilities

 How to Refer